 Now if you write A, Excel then predicts your word using the same method.

-That’s how you can complete the list using the predictive AutoFill feature.
+That’s how you can complete the list using the predictive AutoFill shortcut.

 Now, I know what you’re thinking.
 Are there any shortcut keys?
 Lucky you!
 There are shortcut keys to do the same task.
 In this method, we will apply both keyboard and mouse shortcuts to autofill data.
 So let’s follow.